-Regular way purchases and sales of financial assets are recognised on trade-date, the date on which the company commits to purchase or sell the asset.
-Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the company has transferred substantially all the risks and rewards of ownership.
+Regular way purchases and sales of financial assets are recognised on settlement date, the date on which an asset is delivered to or by the company.
+Financial assets are derecognised when the rights to receive cash flows from the financial assets have expired or have been transferred and the company has transferred substantially all the risks and rewards of ownership or has not retained control of the asset.